By CVO Staff

 Old College Gallery, University of Delaware

-Of University of Delaware’s three impressive museum, the Old College Gallery is definitely the standout.
+Of University of Delaware’s three impressive museums, the Old College Gallery is definitely the standout.
 The gallery itself is housed in a beautiful 1834 building which is now included on the National Register of Historic Buildings.
 The museum’s spectacular collection includes artistic works from ancient times to modern, and from all over the world.
 Highlights include ceramics done by Pre-Columbian Native Americans, 20th century American paintings, and a stunning collection of 18th- and 19th-century Russian icons.

 Florida Museum of Natural History, University of Florida